Today’s software market is more competitive than ever before, with more than three million smartphone apps alone.

 UI designers have a daunting task ahead of them.
 They have to envision all the probable use cases for their application and design attractive functionality around them.

 For most designers, this means looking at current industry trends and applying them to the actual functions of your program.
 Your design has to be clean and visually stunning.
 It needs to have cross-platform functionality without sacrificing appearance.

 It’s the 21st century: any application you create should be fully mobile-compatible.
 Mobile development has UI imperatives that are far stricter than those of desktop applications.

 Any application also needs to be fully accessible to all possible users.
 This means that you have to balance color gradients, typography, the presence of lighting cues, and other major factors.
 If you design a UI that isn’t functional for a certain segment of the population, there will be a backlash.

-Gone are the days where simply creating a useful program are enough.
+Gone are the days when simply creating a useful program was enough.
 Now, it has to be both useful and visually appealing.

 UX doesn’t only apply to software development.
 Any consumer-facing company has to worry about the reaction a user will have to their product.
 Creating an excellent user experience isn’t only related to the quality and appearance of an application.